 ASUS’s long-running ROG Strix and TUF Gaming family welcomes the addition of the GeForce RTX 40 series starting this year and everyone on the launch list is included – RTX 4090, RTX 4080 16GB, and RTX 4080 12GB.
 The design is what caught the eye at first, apparently.

 The ROG Strix models showcased a new design that focuses on delivering aesthetics on the rear end of the GPU unit surrounded by RGB LEDs encased within a see-through cavity.
 Known for cranking the power graph as much as they can, the RTX 4090, for example, is getting a 500W TDP rating which is 50W more than the default resulting in better gaming performance.
-However, they are able to achieve 5°C through aggressive cooling handled by the 4x8mm + 3x6mm heat pipes working in tandem with the specially-patented vapor chamber design.
+However, they are able to achieve 5°C lower temperature through aggressive cooling handled by the 4x8mm + 3x6mm heat pipes working in tandem with the specially-patented vapor chamber design.

 The tough like no tomorrow TUF Gaming sports a rather minimalistic look though as the only RGB element is situated at the side shining the logo and strip.
 But in terms of sheer size, they are actually thicker than the ROG Strix card at 3.65 slots and that’s really big.
-The die-cast unibody shroud hooked to an aluminum backplate provides durable structure and protects the PCB from sagging from the get go.
+The die-cast unibody shroud hooked to an aluminum backplate provides a durable structure and protects the PCB from sagging from the get-go.
 The massive vent on the edge provides up to 20% more airflow when compared to the previous RTX 3090 Ti cards.

 Palit – GameRock, GamingPro